Wadi Rum, Jordan

 Wadi Rum’s dry conditions still support different plants and animals:

-• Green Stuff: Tough little bushes and greenery, such as acacia and tamarisk, are all over the place, putting up with the rough desert life.
+- Green Stuff: Tough little bushes and greenery, such as acacia and tamarisk, are everywhere, thriving in the harsh desert environment.

 Seasons and Best Times to Visit

-• Spring (March-May): You’ll love it for the comfy temps and flowers popping up in the desert.
+- Spring (March-May): You’ll love it for the comfortable temperatures and flowers blooming in the desert.

-• Winter (December-February): It gets super at night, yet you have crazy clear skies to look at stars.
+- Winter (December-February): It gets extremely cold at night, yet you have crystal-clear skies to gaze at the stars.

 Nearby Attractions

-Wadi Rum’s a cool starting point to hit up other major spots in Jordan.
+Wadi Rum is a cool starting point to visit other major spots in Jordan.

 How to Reach Wadi Rum